AMC Global Media: 2011–2020

 From 2013 to 2015, the company acquired or joined a joint venture each year.
 On October 28, 2013, AMC Networks announced it would acquire most of Chellomedia, sans Chello Benelux, an international operator of cable networks, from Liberty Global for around $1.04 billion.
 On October 23, 2014, AMC confirmed it had purchased a 49.9% stake in BBC America, with BBC Studios retaining the remaining share of the network.
 In 2015, AMC Networks, along with Upfront Ventures, Daher Capital, Northgate Ventures, invested a round of funding in the Latin YouTube network MiTú.

 In 2016, AMC Networks finalized a partnership agreement with former BET founder Robert L. Johnson's RLJ Company.
 According to the agreement, AMC will use its programming and distribution clout to benefit Acorn and UMC.
 Additionally, the RLJ-AMC partnership will allow for greater investment in content from African-American creatives, Johnson emphasized.
 The agreement called for AMC to provide RLJ with a $60 million loan on a seven-year term and $5 million on a one-year term.
 AMC has received warrants to purchase at least 20 million shares or the equivalent of 50.1% of the company.
 The time frame for exercising those warrants is open-ended, AMC said.

 On November 15, 2016, AMC acquired a minority stake in comedy video website and film and television production company Funny or Die, with plans to integrate it with IFC.

 On April 27, 2018, the company, as the owner of IFC, acquired a majority stake in comedy venue operator Levity Live.

 On July 30, 2018, AMC Networks reached a definitive agreement to acquire RLJ Entertainment where AMC would pay $59 million for the remaining RLJE shares not owned by AMC or Robert L. Johnson.
 The transaction was approved by RLJ Entertainment's stockholders on October 31, and AMC Networks completed the acquisition on November 1.
 RLJ Entertainment became a privately owned subsidiary of AMC Networks, with Johnson and his affiliates owning a 17% stake.

 In 2019, AMC Networks and the New Zealand public broadcaster TVNZ entered into an agreement to jointly produce The Dead Lands, a Māori-theme supernatural series set in pre-contact New Zealand.
 The series was distributed by AMC's streaming service Shudder in the US, Canada, UK, and Ireland and by TVNZ On Demand in New Zealand.

+Second logo used from January 2021 to April 2026.